axpogroup/AXH-SonarFish/README.md

 # Running the algorithm on an individual file
 This is a short guide to run the fish detection algorithm on a sample video.
 1. Install the requirements specified in requirements_mac.txt
-2. Download the sample sonar video from here: [demo_sample_sonar_recording.mp4 - Azure link valid until 31.03](https://axh4lab4appl4sonar4sa.blob.core.windows.net/sonar-recording-sample/demo_sample_sonar_recording.mp4?sp=r&st=2023-02-02T12:37:44Z&se=2023-03-31T19:37:44Z&spr=https&sv=2021-06-08&sr=b&sig=gw5GanJeONyhg9bcVtagfeAXa2tn7YDHj67GjvlAA8U%3D)
+2. Download the sample sonar video from here: [demo_sample_sonar_recording.mp4 - Mingle](https://mingle.axpo.com/display/HTD/Fish+detection+algorithm?preview=%2F191596778%2F234039560%2Fdemo_sample_sonar_recording.mp4)
 3. Place the video in the following folder: _"analysis/demo/"_
 4. Specify the desired settings for the algorithm and the output in _"analysis/demo/demo_settings.yaml"_
 5. Run the algorithm using _"algorithm/run_algorithm.py"_.
 E.g.: _"python3 algorithm/run_algorithm.py -yf
    analysis/demo/demo_settings.yaml"_
-6. TOD0 How to tune interactively
+6. Use the settings "display_output_video: True" and "display_mode_extensive: True" to tune the settings in an interactive window and "display_mode_extensive: False" to read the velocity of the river.

 # Comments
 Tested with Python 3.10,
-direct feedback to Leiv Andresen, leiv.andresen@axpo.com
+direct questions to the Axpo HTD-A team